Enhanced DDoS Portal Redesign

 Reflection & Growth

-During the project I stepped in to aid hands-on and get deliverables delivered on time.
-This brought the project to meet the deadline when it was four months behind.
 With more time, I would have explored different chart generators like D3.
 I would have also liked to explore providing specialized dashboards to multiple archetypes.

 Award

-I was awarded “Support of DDoS UX and Going Above and Beyond” (Sep 2022) for collaboration and accessible design excellence.
+I was awarded “Support of DDoS UX and Going Above and Beyond” for collaboration and accessible design excellence.

 Due to NDA contractual agreements, detailed work is available on request.